Kalan-Lab/lsaBGC/README.md

 # *lsa*BGC
 ### Lineage Specific Analysis of Biosynthetic Gene Clusters

-*lsa*BGC is a modular, software suite designed to provide a comprehensive set of functions for investigating and mining for biosynthetic gene cluster diversity across a focal lineage/taxa of interest using AntiSMASH based annotation.
+*lsa*BGC is a modular software suite designed to provide a comprehensive set of functions for investigating and mining for biosynthetic gene cluster diversity across a focal lineage/taxa of interest using AntiSMASH based annotation.
 It consists of 8 independent programs: `lsaBGC-Ready.py`, `lsaBGC-Cluster.py`, `lsaBGC-Expansion`, `lsaBGC-Refine.py`, `lsaBGC-See.py`, `lsaBGC-PopGene.py`, `lsaBGC-Divergence.py`, and `lsaBGC-DiscoVary.py`.